 COMPLETING THE ARC

-A remarkable synergy based on shared goals and principles bodes well for the grant given to RHOAR by the Appalachian Regional Council.
+A remarkable synergy based on shared goals and principles bodes well for the grant given to RHOAR by the Appalachian Regional Commission.
 Having already helped thousands recover lives of hope and purpose, the Fletcher Group’s proven recovery model promises to do the same not only in Eastern Kentucky but throughout the United States.

-For more detailed information on how RHOAR fulfills the vision of the Appalachian Regional Council (ARC), read the 28-page RHOAR White Paper immediately below.
+For more detailed information on how RHOAR fulfills the vision of the Appalachian Regional Commission (ARC), read the 28-page RHOAR White Paper immediately below.
 (Navigation arrows appear when you hover over the lower left corner of each page.)RHOAR-WHITE-PAPER